The quantum switch is uniquely defined by its action on unitary operations: The Linear Span of the Choi Operators of Unitary Operations

-holds, where $\frac{I}{d}$ is the Choi operator of the depolarizing channel.
-This is also obvious because the depolarizing channel is a probabilistic mixture of uniformly random unitary operations.
+holds, where $\frac{I_{d^2}}{d}$ is the Choi operator of the depolarizing channel (which may be viewed as a probabilistic mixture of uniformly random unitary operations).
 Thus, the results of Refs.~\cite{qs_comm1,qs_comm2,qs_comm3} can be obtained with only the assumption of the linearity.
-In contrast, if we apply quantum switch to non-unital quantum operations, the action may not be determined from only the linearity.